Versapay

-Versapay (previously VersaPay) is a Canadian financial technology company that specializes in accounts receivable software.
+Versapay is a North American financial technology company headquartered in Miami, Florida.
+Versapay specializes in account receivable software and cash application for midsized businesses.
 It was listed on the TSX Venture Exchange under the symbol VPY between January 2010 and February 2020 when it was acquired by private equity firm Great Hill Partners for $126 million.

-Background

-Versapay is a financial technology company, that together with its partners, provides the hardware, technology, infrastructure and support services to enable businesses of all types to accept and process electronic payments.
-In addition, the Company's proprietary accounts receivable cloud automation software (ARC) facilitates the efficient exchange of documents and payments between suppliers and customers.

 In 2009, Canadian Business Magazine named Versapay Corporation the fastest growing company in Canada.
-Revenue for Versapay had grown from $50,000 in 2006 to $5.1 Million in 2008, processing an estimated $230 Million in 2008 from over 2800 clients, as of 2013 - Versapay processes in excess of $1 billion annually.
+Revenue for Versapay had grown from $50,000 in 2006 to $5.1 Million in 2008, processing an estimated $230 Million in 2008 from over 2800 clients, by 2013 - Versapay was processessing in excess of $1 billion annually.

 History

 Versapay Corporation was founded in 2006 by Michael Gokturk and Kevin Short.
-Versapay began accepting clients in 2007 as it set up the company’s headquarters in Vancouver, BC.
+Versapay began accepting clients in 2007 as it set up the company's headquarters in Vancouver, BC.
 Versapay began to diversify its client-base by introducing a new proprietary payment processing solution for both B2B (business-to-business) and B2C (business-to-consumer) transactions.

 Partnership with Chase Paymentech

 In January 2007, Versapay partnered with the Canadian affiliate of Chase Paymentech, a United States-based payment processing company.
 This strategic partnership allowed Versapay to begin processing commonly used electronic payment methods such as Visa, MasterCard, American Express, Discover, JCB, Interac Direct Debit and Interac Online.
-Versapay began to use the Chase name when marketing Versapay to clients in order to increase the assurance and reliability of Versapay’s products.
+Versapay began to use the Chase name when marketing Versapay to clients in order to increase the assurance and reliability of Versapay's products.
 After building up enough reputation, Versapay stopped using the Chase name only one year later.